 Down-on-his-luck theatrical producer Max Bialystock is forced to romance rich old ladies to finance his efforts.
 When timid accountant Leo Bloom reviews Max's accounting books, the two hit upon a way to make a fortune by producing a sure-fire flop.
 The play which is to be their gold mine?
 "Springtime for Hitler."Written by

 Scott Renshaw <firstname.lastname@example.org>

-Closing credits are in reverse order, acting like curtain calls, which lead up to the star actor. (which matches the order shown in imdb.)
+The closing credits are in reverse order, acting like curtain calls, which lead up to the star actor.
 See more »

 Was this review helpful to you?